Virginia battle highlights U.S. Congress primary elections in 5 states

 Other top contenders were former State Department official Alison Friedman, Army veteran Dan Helmer and Lindsey Davis Stover, a former adviser on veterans policy.

+Wellesley Daniels, communications director for Friedman’s campaign, said the race to challenge Comstock in November appeared to be generating excitement, with strong early turnout and a number of first-time voters.

+“They’re looking for someone who is not just going to bring a thoughtful approach to the big problems we face as a country, but also has a backbone and the courage to fight for what’s right,” she said.

-“Any of those Democrats will be a threat to Comstock in November,” said University of Virginia political scientist Larry Sabato, noting that the district has shifted slightly to the left and that Democrats were fired up in opposition to Trump.
+University of Virginia political scientist Larry Sabato said Virginia’s 10th District has shifted slightly to the left and that Democrats were fired up in opposition to Trump.

-“With Trump, it will be so much more difficult for Comstock this time,” he said.
+“Any of those Democrats will be a threat to Comstock in November,” Sabato said.
+“With Trump, it will be so much more difficult for Comstock this time.”

 Republicans in Virginia were choosing a challenger to Democratic Senator Tim Kaine, the 2016 vice presidential candidate, whose re-election appeared relatively safe.
 Corey Stewart, a combative conservative who nearly upset Ed Gillespie for the party’s gubernatorial nomination last year, was competing with state House of Delegates member Nick Freitas and pastor E.W.
 Jackson.